omahs/rep3-sdk/README2.md

       "<community_name__erc721_name>",
       "<community_badge_symbol__erc721_symbol>",
       ["<approver_address>", "<approver_address>", ..]
       callback_function_tx_reciept,        //triggered once hash is received
       callback_function_confirming_events, //triggered once tx is confirmed )
 ```
 >Note: `callback_function_tx_reciept` callback will be triggered with transaction reciept as parameter and `callback_function_confirming_events` callback will be triggered with contract emmitted events as parameters

-`callback_function_tx_reciept` callback functions can be listened for transaction hash which can be used to get the contract address of community
+>Note: callbacks can be configured throughout sdk in other functions as well

 ### => Membership badges